Compensation for Board of Directors and Audit & Supervisory Board Members [CGC Principle 3.1(iii)]

 (1) Compensation Committee

-The Company has established a compensation committee (the "Compensation Committee") to ensure objectivity and transparency in the procedures for deciding the compensation of Officers, etc. (referring in this policy to Directors, Audit & Supervisory Board Members, and Executive Officers).
-The committee's chair and the majority of its members are Independent Outside Directors, and all of its members are Directors.
+The Company has established a compensation committee to ensure objectivity and transparency in the procedures for deciding the compensation of Officers, etc. (referring in this policy to Directors, Audit & Supervisory Board Members, and Executive Officers).
+The committee's chair and the majority of its members are Independent Outside Directors.

 (2) Method of determining compensation